 The centerpiece of Boston’s Battery Wharf renaissance, The Battery Wharf Hotel, Boston Waterfront merges the North End’s trademark charm with a contemporary appreciation for history and sense of place.
-Featuring 150 stylishly designed guest rooms and suites with extraordinary waterfront views, this luxurious boutique Boston Waterfront hotel on the pedestrian-friendly Harbor Walk features a waterfront restaurant with an outdoor patio, a gourmet coffee shop, a 24-hour observation deck, outside dining and a water transportation pavilion with water taxi service to Logan Airport, 10,000 square feet of meeting and events venue space, an award-winning Exhale Spa and Fitness Center and easy access to Boston’s bustling Financial District, Freedom Trail, Quincy Market/Faneuil Hall Marketplace and TD Garden, New England’s premier sports and entertainment arena.
+Featuring 150 stylishly designed guest rooms and suites with extraordinary waterfront views, this luxurious boutique Boston Waterfront hotel on the pedestrian-friendly Harbor Walk features Battery Wharf Grille, a waterfront restaurant with an outdoor patio for outside dining, a gourmet coffee shop, a 24-hour observation deck, water transportation pavilion with water taxi service to Logan Airport, 10,000 square feet of flexible event space, award-winning Exhale Spa and Fitness, and easy access to Boston’s bustling Financial District, Freedom Trail, Quincy Market, Faneuil Hall Marketplace and TD Garden, New England’s premier sports and entertainment arena.

 Boston’s Battery Wharf has a rich history that spans more than 300 years.
 From its time as an early defensive location for the new colony to becoming a shipping and ship building hub to it present day use as hotel, retail and residential space, Battery Wharf has always been a vibrant part of the city.